-Clients should consider third-party review of the management systems supporting certifications and third-party verification of the data, calculations, carbon credit retirements, carbon neutrality and communication of CarbonNeutral® certifications when: 1.
-The subject's GHG emissions are material or in excess of 100,000 tCO2e/yr
+Clients should consider third-party review of the management systems supporting certifications and third-party verification of the data, calculations, carbon credit retirements, carbon neutrality and communication of CarbonNeutral® certifications when:

-2. Certifications are publicly reported or presented to audiences which may use CarbonNeutral® certifications to make commercially material decisions

-3. Certifications are used in support of mandatory reporting requirements or submissions to regulatory authorities
+- 1. The subject's GHG emissions are material or in excess of 100,000 tCO $2e/yr$ - 2.
+Certifications are publicly reported or presented to audiences which may use CarbonNeutral® certifications to make commercially material decisions - 3.
+Certifications are used in support of mandatory reporting requirements or submissions to regulatory authorities

-The additional costs of verification should be weighed against the value derived from thirdparty review.
+The additional costs of verification should be weighed against the value derived from third-party review.
 The value of third-party review comes from increased rigour and integrity, and from the identification of management system improvements which increase cost-effectiveness and improve management of climate risks.

+Technical Specifications & Guidance

 Routes to increased rigour and integrity of certifications include, but are not limited to:

-1. Maintaining on file the data, assumptions, models and supporting calculations to a recognised standard such as ISO 14064-1 or the GHG Protocol

-2. Ensuring that staff and management involved in the CarbonNeutral® certification have the requisite qualifications, competencies and experience

-3. Subjecting the accuracy of the input data, assessments, and carbon neutral claims to thirdparty verification against a recognised verification standard such as ISO 14064 or ISA E3410

-4. Independent confirmation of the accuracy of the CarbonNeutral® communications and claims
+- 1. Maintaining on file the data, assumptions, models and supporting calculations to a recognised standard such as ISO 14064-1 or the GHG Protocol - 2.
+Ensuring that staff and management involved in the CarbonNeutral® certification have the requisite qualifications, competencies and experience - 3.
+Subjecting the accuracy of the input data, assessments, and carbon neutral claims to third-party verification against a recognised verification or assurance standard such as ISO 14064 or ISA E3410 - 4.
+Independent confirmation of the accuracy of the CarbonNeutral® communications and claims

-The quality assurance and verification requirements across the 5 steps to certification are summarised in Table 8.
+The quality assurance and verification requirements across the 5 steps to certification are summarised in Table 9.